Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 		* Can result in 'good rootkits' becoming vectors for attacks i.e. Sony BMG Copy Protection Rootkit
 	* No part of a system that has a kernel-mode rootkit installed can be trusted
 	* To combat kernel-level rootkits, operating systems like Windows now implement mandatory signing of all kernel-level drivers.
 Makes it harder for rootkits to operate undetected and without oversight
+* Firmware/Hardware rootkits
+	* Highly undetectable
+	* In cases of hardware rootkits, the hardware itself will have to be removed.
+This can be difficult as it might not be as something as easy as the motherboard or CPU, but a small section inside of them.
+Best practice is to dispose of the effected devices completely

 ### Famous Examples
 * Stuxnet